tandih/tandih.github.io/_posts/2016-03-08-Make-an-alias-in-bash-shell-for-Mac-osx.md

 - source ~/.bash_profile

-That’s it, now the alias will take effec we can injoin the new command so easy and quickly
+That’s it, now the alias will take effect we can enjoin the new command so easily and quickly

 To add other aliases just start a new line,  and apply the same formatting.